-Set Up Information: Currently switched on for Eurex.
+Currently switched on for Eurex.

-26.4 Market Maker Protection
+28.5 Market Maker Protection

 The Market Maker Protection functionality is described in detail in chapter 5.6.
 It allows market makers to define execution volume limits for their quotes.
-The system automatically deactivates their quotes if the limit is exceeded.
+The system automatically deactivates their quotes if the limit is exceeded, and optionally deletes them.